wdoc-info/wdoc-www/src/pages/blog/first-post.md

 ---
 title: 'Welcome to the wdoc blog'
+description: 'Introducing the wdoc format and its goals.'
 date: '2025-12-02'
-description: 'Introducing the wdoc format and why it exists.'
 layout: ../../layouts/Layout.astro
 ---